laurentperrinet/Perrinet20PredictiveProcessing/README.md

 when the target motion is hemi-sinusoidal, as would happen for a pendulum that would be stopped at each half cycle, left of the vertical (broken black lines).
-The generative model has been equipped with a second hierarchical level that contains hidden states, modelling latent periodic behaviour of the (hidden) causes of target motion of the pendulum.
+The generative model has been equipped with a second hierarchical level that contains hidden states, modeling latent periodic behavior of the (hidden) causes of target motion of the pendulum.
 With this addition, the improvement in pursuit accuracy apparent at the onset of the second cycle of motion is observed, similar to psychophysical experiments [@Barnes91].
 One can see clearly the